rsksmart/RSKIPs/IPs/RSKIP529.md

 RSKIP535 [2](#references) defines how base event information can be stored in the block header extension to enable efficient zero-knowledge proofs of cumulative work.
 However, for this mechanism to work effectively, the Union Bridge contract needs a way to store and manage the current base and super event data that will be included in block headers.

 The Bridge native contract provides persistent storage capabilities to maintain the current state of base and super events.
-This data is then used by miners to populate the baseEvent field in block headers as specified in RSKIP535, enabling the zero-knowledge proof functionality described in that RSKIP.
+As described in RSKIP353, this data is then used by miners to populate the baseEvent field in block headers, enabling the zero-knowledge proof functionality.

 ## Specification